intersystems-community/PythonGatewaySamples/Engine.md

 - [Presentation](!!!)
 - [PythonGateway](https://openexchange.intersystems.com/package/PythonGateway)
 - [RGateway](https://openexchange.intersystems.com/package/RGateway)
-- [PythonGateway Samples](https://github.com/intersystems-community/PythonGatewaySamples) - contains code for this experience and more
+- [PythonGateway Samples](https://github.com/intersystems-community/PythonGatewaySamples) - contains the code for this experience and more
 - To access MLToolkit write to [MLToolkit@intersystems.com](mailto:MLToolkit@intersystems.com?subject=MLToolkit%20user%20group&body=Hello.%0A%0APlease%20add%20me%20to%20ML%20Toolkit%20user%20group%3A%0A%0A-%20GitHub%20username%3A%20%0A%0A-%20Name%3A%20%0A%0A-%20Company%3A%20%0A%0A-%20Position%3A%0A-%20Country%3A%20%0A%0A)

+## Related sessions

+Don't forget to visit these sesions on the topics of AI/ML:

+- !!!

 ## Reproducing the experience